compagnie-hyperactive/MediaBundle/README.md

 - Provides [validators](#validators) to restrain media to boundaries (size, resolution for images, extensions...)

 ## Installation and pre-requisites
+So far, Imagick is used to generate thumbnails and images sizes sets.
+A future development will ad GD to maximize various server compliance

-The bundle use [Bootstrap](http://getbootstrap.com/) and [jQuery](https://jquery.com/).
+On the GUI side, the bundle use [Bootstrap](http://getbootstrap.com/) and [jQuery](https://jquery.com/).
 Be sure those 2 dependencies are fullfilled, especially on admin screens (media selection/creation)

+For installing, use simply :
 `composer require lch/media-bundle`

 ## Configuration and usage